Mehmood007/dialoguedock/README.md

 ## Features

 - Realtime Chats
-- Single and Group Chats
+- Messages stored in database

 ### Technologies Used